polarwinkel/plotLine.js/README.md

 For more options you need to init a plotLine object, using something like `var pl = new plotLine({'id': 'holder', 'height': '100%', 'width': '100%', 'grid': 'both', 'x_axis': true, 'smooth': false, 'x_label': false});`.

-All the arguments are all optional and can be checked in the comment in the top of `plotLine.js`:
+All the arguments are optional and can be checked in head comments of `plotLine.js`:

 ```
 /* Initialization :